-The two-stage model can be used to value companies where the first stage has an unstable initial growth rate and there is a stable growth in the second stage which lasts forever.
-The first stage may have a positive, negative, or a volatile growth rate and will last for a finite period while the second stage is assumed to have a stable growth rate for the rest of the life of the company.
-In this model, it is assumed that the dividend paid by a company also grows in the exact way i.e. in two such stages.
-Let us look at the example below for a better understanding of the concept of two-stage dividend discount model.
+The two-stage model can be used to value companies where the first stage has an unstable initial growth rate.
+And, there is stable growth in the second stage, which lasts forever.
+The first stage may have a positive, negative, or volatile growth rate and will last for a finite period.
+At the same time, the second stage is assumed to have a stable growth rate for the rest of the company’s life.
+This model assumes that the dividend paid by a company also grows in the same way, i.e., in two stages.
+Now, let’s look at the example to better understand the concept of the two-stage dividend discount model.

-Let us take an example of a company (ABC Ltd.) that has paid a dividend of $4 this year.
-Assuming a higher growth for next 3 years at 15% and a stable growth of 4% thereafter; let us calculate the value using a two-stage dividend discount model.
+Let’s take the example of a company (ABC Ltd.) that has paid a dividend of $4 this year—assuming a higher growth for the next 3 years at 15% and stable growth of 4% thereafter.
+Let’s calculate the value using a two-stage dividend discount model.

 Current Dividend = $ 4.00